 We were speechless.
 The Anointed One and Son of the Most High was walking with us and talking with us and sitting down to eat with us!
 Everything we hoped for had come true in our sight, as Anna the prophetess foretold and Simeon prophesied! … Our eyes have seen Your salvation, which You have prepared in the sight of all people!

 Now, our new friend, Cleopas and I have to return to Jerusalem to tell our brothers and sisters all that has happened this afternoon.
 We must break bread with them.
 Come with us and you will see him, too!

 As we walked the 30 stadia back up to Jerusalem, Cleopas and I kept pinching each other.
 We walked and danced and walked and ran and clapped.
-We kept asking each other “Do you remember how our hearts were burning inside us, as he talked to us on the road, as he opened up the Scriptures for us?
+We kept saying “Do you remember how our hearts were burning inside us, as he talked to us on the road, as he opened up the Scriptures for us?”
 Cleopas, in his booming voice and with a smile on his face, kept repeating “For you will not leave my soul among the dead or allow your holy one to rot in the grave” and the words our Sabbath leader prayed: